franklemuchahary/linkedin-profile-analysis/README.md

 ### Data Cleaning

-First, we compiled all the individual files into three, one for each attribute.
+1. Initially, we compiled all the individual files into three, one for each attribute.

-1. After that, we cleaned the null values.
+2. Next, we cleaned the null values.
 There are multiple company pages that were scraped instead of people’s pages, but those pages did not have sections for education and skills, so it was easy to clean.

-2. As we just talked about, the skills were extracted in the form of lists.
+3. As we just talked about, the skills were extracted in the form of lists.
 They were then converted into strings.

-3. Dropped duplicate profiles: some duplicate profiles got scrapped due to multiple search terms used for consultants.
+4. Dropped duplicate profiles: some duplicate profiles got scrapped due to multiple search terms used for consultants.

-4. Extracted the dates from the degree strings using `regex`.
+5. Extracted the dates from the degree strings using `regex`.
 An un-cleaned example is below:

 ![](assets/data_cleaning4.JPG)